HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 In other words, in theory, a language compiled to this model could be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.
-Up to a few months ago, though, the best implementations were still 20-30x slower than GHC in practice, which negated its theoretical advantages.
+Up to a few months ago, though, the best implementations were still much slower than GHC in practice, which negated its theoretical advantages.
 Now, thanks to a recent memory layout breakthrough , we were able to completely redesign the runtime, and reach a peak speed of **2.5 billion rewrites per second** on common CPUs.
 That's **50x** more than the previous implementation, and enough to compete with GHC today.

-Given this recent efficiency bump, and the naturally superior properties of interaction nets, **I firmly believe HOVM's current design is ready to scale and become the undisputed fastest runtime in the world**; yes, faster than C, Rust, Haskell; and I hope I can convince you to join me on my journey towards the inevitable parallel, functional future of computation!

 Benchmarks
 ==========